Does Amantadine Treatment Reduce Levodopa-Induced Dyskinesias?

 SOURCE: Wang CC, Wu TL, Lin FJ, et al. Amantadine treatment and delayed onset of levodopa-induced dyskinesia in patients with early Parkinson’s disease.
 Eur J Neurol 2022;29:1044-1055.

 To improve motor symptoms in people with Parkinson’s disease (PD), levodopa is a mainstay of treatment.
-However, levodopa-induced dyskinesia (LID), which can severely impair the patient’s quality of life, is a risk of long-term exposure to levodopa.
-Amantadine currently is the only N-methyl-D-aspartate (NMDA) receptor antagonist that provides symptomatic relief for patients with dyskinesia; it often is used in combination with levodopa for patients with LID.
+However, levodopa-induced dyskinesia (LID), which can severely impair quality of life, is a risk of long-term exposure to levodopa.
+Amantadine is the only N-methyl-D-aspartate (NMDA) receptor antagonist that provides symptomatic relief for patients with dyskinesia; it often is used in combination with levodopa for patients with LID.
 Amantadine also may be used as a symptomatic treatment for early PD.
-Clinical observations suggest that, compared to those who receive other symptomatic treatments, patients who receive amantadine seem to have a delayed onset of LID.
-Evidence suggests that amantadine likely is effective and useful for the early treatment of PD, but little real-world evidence exists regarding the use of amantadine for lowering the risk of LID.
+Clinical observations suggest that compared to those who receive other symptomatic treatments, amantadine seems to delay the onset of LID.
+Evidence suggests amantadine likely is effective and useful for the early treatment of PD, but little real-world evidence exists regarding using amantadine for lowering the risk of LID.

-The authors postulated that the reasons for the potential beneficial effects of early amantadine treatment on the occurrence of LID may not have resulted from its anti-dyskinetic mechanism only; rather they related amantadine’s protective properties against LID development to those observed in PD models in the laboratory, including anti-glutamate activity, reduction in release of proinflammatory factors from activated microglia, and induction of glial-derived neurotrophic factor expression in astroglia.
-Since chronic astroglia and microglia activation are associated with neuroinflammation, thereby affecting synaptic activity and neuroplasticity leading to LID, the authors postulated that the anti-inflammatory activity of amantadine could theoretically attenuate this inflammatory process.
+The authors postulated the potential beneficial effects of early amantadine treatment on the occurrence of LID may not have resulted from its anti-dyskinetic mechanism only; rather, they related amantadine’s protective properties against LID development to those observed in PD models in the laboratory, including anti-glutamate activity, reduction in release of proinflammatory factors from activated microglia, and induction of glial-derived neurotrophic factor expression in astroglia.
+Since chronic astroglia and microglia activation are associated with neuroinflammation, thereby affecting synaptic activity and neuroplasticity leading to LID, the authors postulated the anti-inflammatory activity of amantadine could attenuate this inflammatory process.